Mayfly277/mayfly277.github.io/_posts/2022-07-12-GOADv2-pwning-part4.md

 - The poisoned connections are relayed to castelblack (192.168.56.22) and essos (192.168.56.23) and a socks proxy is setup to use the connection.
 - As eddard.stark is a domain administrator of north.sevenkingdoms.local he got administrator privileges on castelback.

-Now we can use this relay to get an access to the computer as administrator
+Now we can use this relay to get an access to the computer as an administrator

 ### Use a socks relay with an admin account